 NR3C2 (Nuclear Receptor Subfamily 3, Group C, Member 2) is a Protein Coding gene.
-Diseases associated with NR3C2 include pseudohyperaldosteronism type 2 and hypertension, early-onset, autosomal dominant, with exacerbation in pregnancy.
+Diseases associated with NR3C2 include pseudohypoaldosteronism type i, autosomal dominant and hypertension, early-onset, autosomal dominant, with exacerbation in pregnancy.
 Among its related pathways are Gene Expression and Gene Expression.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for NR3C2 Gene